vhollo/bestdictator/static/_tests/could-i-be-a-dictator.md

         bully: Where has simplicity gone?
       - score: "1"
         choice: Books.
 More and more books
-        bully: If you can read at all.
+        bully: Glad if you can read at all.
       - score: "2"
         choice: It's what Albert Einstein did on LSD
         bully: Why not follow him?